<content>: The Shadow DOM Content Placeholder element

-<content> element is used inside of Shadow DOM as an insertion point.
-It is not intended to be used in ordinary HTML.
-It is used with Web Components.
-It has now been replaced by the <slot> element.
+<content> HTML element—an obsolete part of the Web Components suite of technologies—was used inside of Shadow DOM as an insertion point, and wasn't meant to be used in ordinary HTML.
+It has now been replaced by the

-Note: Though present in early draft of the specifications and implemented in several browsers, this element has been removed in later versions of the spec.
+Note: Though present in early draft of the specifications and implemented in several browsers, this element has been removed in later versions of the spec, and should not be used.
+It is documented here to assist in adapting code written during the time it was included in the spec to work with newer versions of the specification.

 This element includes the global attributes.